lake-wg/edhoc/draft-ietf-lake-edhoc.md

 This section outlines the message processing of EDHOC.

 For each new/ongoing session, the endpoints are assumed to keep an associated protocol state containing identifiers, keying material, etc. used for subsequent processing of protocol related data.
-The protocol state is assumed to be associated to an applicability template ({{applicability}}) which provides the context for how messages are transported, identified, and processed.
+The protocol state is assumed to be associated to an application profile ({{applicability}}) which provides the context for how messages are transported, identified, and processed.

 EDHOC messages SHALL be processed according to the current protocol state.
 The following steps are expected to be performed at reception of an EDHOC message: